-If you have reason to believe that the mark for a particular assessment is incorrect you may be able to apply for a reconsideration.
+If you have reason to believe that the grade or mark for a particular assessment is incorrect you may be able to apply for a reconsideration.

-For information about challenging academic decisions (reconsideration), see Challenging Academic Decisions (Reconsideration) Assessment Policy - scroll down and find 3.20 Reconsiderations and Appeals.
+For information about challenging academic decisions (reconsideration), see Assessment Policy - scroll down and find 3.20 Reconsiderations and Appeals.
 You can also refer to Reconsiderations and Appeals